Ellison Street Project

 Why is the city participating in this project?

-For the past 20 years, the city has been focusing on placemaking in Old Town.
+Since the adoption of the (LINK) “Old Town Plan”, the city has been focusing on placemaking in Old Town.
 In January 2000, the Comprehensive Land Use Plan including a portion on encouraging public and private economic incentives for the re-development of Old Town.
 One element of the Imagine Burleson document that was adopted in April 2010 called for the city to promote an environment that incorporates unique identification elements that create a cohesive identity throughout the city.

 • Bringing development complementary to Mayor Vera Calvin Plaza